Headaches & migraines

 Headaches and migraines happen on and off in our lives for many reasons.
 Sometimes a short-term cause like dehydration, stress or low blood sugar can bring one on, and once remedied, you feel better.
 But other times headaches and migraines might start to occur more often or become more severe.

-At HealthPartners and Park Nicollet, we know that headaches can be debilitating and interrupt your daily work, school or social routines.
+At HealthPartners and Park Nicollet, we know that headaches and migraines can be debilitating and interrupt your daily work, school or social routines.
 Leveraging the expertise of our board-certified neurologists, we provide the latest in diagnosis techniques and personalized treatment plans to get you timely answers and relief.

 There are many types of headaches, each with unique causes and symptoms.

 Common types of headaches include:

 Whichever type of headache you’re suffering from, we’re here to help you find relief.
 But different types of headaches require different types of treatment.
 So a big step toward feeling better involves getting a thorough and accurate diagnosis.

 Doctors typically diagnose headaches and migraines by first asking about your symptoms and learning your medical history.
 Since headaches tend to run in families, genetics can play an important role in diagnosis.
 Your doctor may ask you to complete a

 A physical exam and blood test may also be performed to rule out other health conditions, such as

 Treatment methods vary by the type and severity of the headache or migraine.
 We’ll work with you to create a personalized treatment plan to manage and help prevent your pain.